Epidemiology of pneumonia: Africa

 Africa has the second highest incidence rate of pneumonia of children under five years old at 0.33 episodes per child per year.
 In 2015, pneumonia was responsible for the deaths of 473,000 African children under the age of five years old.
 A third of African children do not receive the antibiotics needed to treat the infection which could prevent pneumonia deaths caused by bacteria.
 In Sub-Saharan Africa, there is an estimated four million cases and 200,000 deaths in adult populations per year.

 Asia

 Incidence rates of childhood pneumonia (under five years old) are greatest in South East Asia with 0.36 episodes per child per year.
 In the South East Asian region, there is an estimated 61 million cases of pneumonia in children under five per year, and it is attributed to 19% of the region's total childhood deaths.
 Due to the lack of surveillance in this region, an accurate prevalence rate of pneumonia can be hard to produce.
 There is not a reliable set of data on the incidence or death rates among adult populations in Asia.

+Korea

+Korea has a high rate of pneumonia, with about 30% of its population being treated every year.
+In 2018, the third leading cause of death in Korea was pneumonia.
+Those ages 0–14 have the highest hospitalization rate due to bacterial pneumonia, with the total hospitalization rate being 79.1 per 10,000 persons.
+The pneumonia death rate in Korea has been on the rise.
+In 2013, the death rate was 21.4 per 100,000, an increase from 5.7 per 100,000 in 2003.
+About 1.34 million people in South Korea had pneumonia in 2018, with the prevalence being highest in children younger than ten years of age.